 Web design is constantly changing every year, which means that you may need to redesign your website sooner than you thought.
 This, coupled with ever-changing internet usage patterns by your consumers, is enough to spur you into getting a new website layout and design.
 You also have to consider the changes in algorithms that mean your redesign will leave your website looking and working much better than before.

-Now, since you have the new design, you must be excited to see your website attract new visitors and improve conversions.
+Now, since you have the new website design, you must be excited to see your website attract new visitors and improve conversions.
 Although this is the ideal situation, it is not usually what happens right when you finish the redesign.
 Indeed, many site owners are surprised to suffer a loss in traffic and conversions right after the redesign.
 If this has happened with your new website, then you have come to the right place.
 We have all the information you need to get your site back up and grow it further.

 What causes a traffic drop after the redesign?